Windows 11 Phone Link Stuck on Pair Devices (QR Code)

 Update the companion app on your phone

-• Android: Open the Google Play Store, go to My apps & games, and see if “Your Phone Companion“, currently called “Link to Windows” needs an update.
+• Android: Go to Google Play Store, My apps & games, and check if “Your Phone Companion” or “Link to Windows” needs an update.

 Windows 11 phone link stuck on Link Account and Device